karensa11/shop-now-project/README.md

 User can browse for catalog, add items to cart, edit his cart and then place order.
 In addition, there is admin capability.
 The admin can manage orders, and view major user transactions.

-Back end (BE) done using micro services (along with Eureka, API gateway and others) and run as docker containers (via docker compose).
+Back end (BE) done using list of micro services built with spring boot, along with Eureka, API gateway and others and run as docker containers (via docker compose).
 User interface done using react with redux.

+To certify system integrity after code changes 2 types of automation testing done - rest testing and ui testing.
+The testing produces clear and informaive report.

 For now the system is capable only to run on local computer.
 To run it, download the code using “git clone” and follow the installation and run instructions as below.

 ## Technologies and key features